 - Washing the Body Cave – small cave in the travertine which is adorned with bright white and yellow stalactites and stalagmites.
 Cave hides behind a curtain of falling water.
 It has been a sacred place since prehistoric times.
 According to local legends monk of Benbo cult was bathing here every day and eventually became immortal.
 Now it is visited by woman who believe that this holy site will help them to become fertile;

-- Golden Sand Pavement (Jinsha Pudi) – this is amazing landmark indeed: 1300 m long section of golden colored travertine shoal which consists of countless smaller terraces.
-This part of Huanglong resembles a skin of some imaginary golden dragon.
+- Golden Sand Pavement (Jinsha Pudi) – this is an amazing landmark indeed: 1300 m long section of golden-colored travertine shoal which consists of countless smaller terraces.
+This part of Huanglong resembles the skin of some imaginary golden dragon.
 It rises per some 100 m.
 This might be the largest travertine shoal in the world;

 - Mirror Pond – system of some 180 travertine pools next, to the east from the Golden Sand Pavement;

 - Azalea Pond (Suoluo Pond) – group of some 400 travertine pools above the Golden Sand Pavement.
 Around these ponds are growing numerous species of azaleas;

 - Flamboyant Pond – very impressive group of 658 pools next to the Azalea Pond;